Division of Rankin: History

 The division was created in 1984 and is named after Dame Annabelle Rankin, the first Queensland woman elected to the Senate.
+Rankin served as a government minister under four successive prime ministers in the 1960s and 1970s, before she was appointed High Commissioner of Australia to New Zealand, becoming the first woman to head an Australian mission overseas.

 In its original form, Rankin covered the Gold Coast hinterland including Lamington National Park and the major town of Beaudesert as well as some outer metropolitan areas of Brisbane.
-In this situation it was a marginal seat held by the Labor party.
+In this situation it was a marginal seat held by the Labor Party.
 However, with the transfer of the rural hinterland to Forde, Rankin became a much safer Labor seat, being one of only two Queensland seats the ALP retained in the 1996 election.